More vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankandi road

 By Trend

-The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area, has been going on for the seventeenth day, Trend reports from the scene.
+The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area, has been going on for the eighteenth day, Trend reports from the scene.

-Once again conditions were created for the return of 2 supply vehicles of the Russian peacekeepers to Khankendi along the Lachin road.
+Once again conditions were created for the return of 4 supply vehicles of the Russian peacekeepers to Lachin from Khankendi, and one vehicle from Lachin to Khankendi.

 Earlier, the Armenian media spread fake news that the Azerbaijanis allegedly blocked the Lachin-Khankandi road and didn’t let the supply vehicles through.